philippeitis/cpsc312-project/README.md

 #### Website Dependencies
 The webpages use [Bootstrap](https://getbootstrap.com/) for CSS styling and SVG icons, and the favicon was generated using [redketchup](https://redketchup.io/favicon-generator).

-### Go into more details about how the MVP works...

 ## Guide to New Learning
 A guide to your new learning (which can also be part of your guide to the MVP if you prefer, but make clear that that’s what you’re doing!), including: